Updated February 17, 2023

 It’s a terrible feeling.

-Coworking can be a powerful tool to connect, collaborate and level-up your work, but only if you’re in the right space.
+Coworking can be a powerful tool to connect, collaborate and level-up your work and business, but only if you’re in the right space.

 Every coworking space is different so it’s important to find the right one for you.

 Some spaces have a casual, creative vibe, others are more like traditional offices, some are focused on the aesthetic of the space, and some put the focus on programming and community engagement.